Living in Cyprus and thinking of selling your UK property? Weigh up the pros and cons

 • If it is a family home that you’d like to leave to your children, would they want to live in it or sell it to release the capital?
 If it is the latter, you could sell now, invest the capital for growth, and arrange for the investments to pass onto them tax-efficiently.

 • While UK rental income may be attractive, it can be eroded by repair costs, non-payment by tenants or void periods.
-Putting the property back into rentable condition after a tenant leaves can be quite costly.
+Putting the property back into rentable condition after a tenant can be quite costly.

-• The UK personal income tax allowances of £12,570 at the basic 20% tax band and £50,270 at the higher 40% rate are frozen until at least April 2026.
-This is estimated to bring 1.3 million more people into income tax liability.
+• The UK personal income tax allowances of £12,570 at the basic 20% tax band and £50,270 at the higher 40% rate are frozen until at least April 2028.

-• Income from investments is often tax free in Cyprus.
+• Income from investments is often tax-free in Cyprus.

 • You can no longer deduct mortgage expenses from your rental income to reduce your UK tax bill.
 Buy-to-let tax relief has been replaced by a 20% tax credit, which is not as beneficial for higher rate taxpayers.